 There are three types of forms to choose from:

-- This form has an imagine on the left side and a name and email address field on the right side.
+- This form has an image on the left side and a name and email address field on the right side.
 It’s best for free guides and ebook opt-ins.

 So, I am going to choose number 3.

 You can not only change the colors, but also the text of the subscribe button.
-I personally never use “subscribe”on my buttons, as I usually offer some sort of an incentive to my subscribers.
-Instead I use, get the list or just give me the freebies.
+I personally never use the text “subscribe”on my buttons, as I usually offer some sort of an incentive to my subscribers.
+Instead, I use “get the list” or just “give me the freebies”.
 You get the idea.